Daniel-Krueger/daniel-krueger.github.io/_posts/2023-08-15-complete-fields-with-errors.md

 # Download
-The form rule code can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/missingRequiredFieldsHandler).
+The archived form rule code for this post can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/Before_2023_R2/missingRequiredFieldsHandler).

+The minified version for the BPS 2023 R2 version can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/missingRequiredFieldsHandler). while the usage is described [here](/posts/2023/ux-form-rules-revised).